pierreforstmann/pg_iot/README.md

 select iot.pg_iot_set('public','t');
 ```

-Trying to run UPDATE or DELETE on IOT table raise errors:
+Trying to run UPDATE or DELETE or MERGE on IOT table raise errors:
 ```
 delete from t;
-ERROR:  pg_iot: UPDATE and DELETE operations are disabled on table "public.t" update t set x=2;
+ERROR:  pg_iot: UPDATE and DELETE and MERGE operations are disabled on table "public.t" update t set x=2;
-ERROR:  pg_iot: UPDATE and DELETE operations are disabled on table "public.t"
+ERROR:  pg_iot: UPDATE and DELETE and MERGE operations are disabled on table "public.t"
 ```

 IOT tables are cataloged in ```iot.tables```: